App Store Ranking Secrets: App Store Vs Google Play Store

 The race has pretty much been on since 2008.
 Both the App Store and Google Play Store have grown exponentially, as more people continue adopting smartphones.

-As of March 2017, the Apple Store boasted 2.2 million apps, slightly behind Google Play Store with 2.8 million apps.
+As of 2020’s fourth quarter, the App Store boasted 2 million Apple apps, slightly behind Google Play Store with 2.7 million Android apps.
 Other app marketplaces like Amazon App Store and Blackberry World have tried cutting through the clutter over the years without much success.
-It’s a show run by Apple and Google.
+The show is entirely run by Apple and Google.

 That’s why we’ve decided to compare these two ranking systems.
-If you’re not building an app for the App Store, you’re probably making one for Google Play Store.
-Or even better, building for both- same app but with different tweaking for Android and iOS/Mac OS.
+If you’re not building a new app for the App Store, you’re probably making one for Google Play Store.
+Or even better, building for both- the same app but with different tweaks for Android and iOS/Mac OS.

 In 2015, Apple announced that there were over 1 billion active iOS devices.
 The company is yet to provide an update on the latest figures since then.
-But you can imagine the collective number of active Apple devices, especially considering the fact that the previous communication only addresses iOS gadgets.
+But, you can imagine the sheer number of active Apple devices running Apple apps.

-Google, on the other hand, announced a major milestone of 2 billion monthly active Android devices earlier in 2017.
+Google, on the other hand, announced a major milestone of 2 billion active Android devices per month.

 Let that sink in for a minute.
-Combined, there are billions of App Store and Google Play Store users.
-Hundreds of billions of cumulative app downloads.
-And that translates to an endless potential for well-ranking apps,
+Combined, there are billions of App Store and Google Play Store users, and hundreds of billions of cumulative app downloads.
+That translates to an endless potential for well-ranking Apple apps and Android apps.

 How much do users love your app?